nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 to retrieve unAssigned Cheese(s) required for the order.

-Step 4. `DoneCommand.execute()` will call `DoneCommand.createDoneOrder()` to create a new `order` if there is enough unassigned Cheese(s) from `ModelManager.getUnassignedCheeses()`
+Step 4. `DoneCommand.execute()` will call `DoneCommand.createDoneOrder()` to create a new `order` if there is enough unassigned Cheese(s) from `ModelManager.getUnassignedCheeses()`.

 Step 5. `DoneCommand.execute()` will call `ModelManager.setOrder()`
 to replace the original order with the new order created from `DoneCommand.createDoneOrder()` and calls `ModelManager.updateCheesesStatus()` to update all cheese(s)'s assign status used for this order.

-The following sequence diagram shows hwo the operation `done 1` is carried out as detailed above.
+The following sequence diagram shows how the operation `done 1` is carried out as detailed above.

 ![Sequence Diagram of the Done Command](images/DoneCommandSeqDiagram.png)

 #### Design consideration
-* Aspect : Searching for available cheese(s) for the order
+* Aspect : Searching for available cheese(s) for the order.
     * Current choice : Searching for unassigned cheeses for the order is implemented in the `Model.AddressBook`.
-        * Pros: no dependency between `Done` command and `Cheese`,
+        * Pros: no dependency between `Done` command and `Cheese`.
         * Cons: performance issues due to multiple functions calls.
     * Alternative 1 : `Done` command will search for unassigned cheeses.
-        * Pros: better in terms of performance as there are lesser functions to be called .
+        * Pros: better in terms of performance as there are lesser functions to be called.
         * Cons: This introduces another reason for 'DoneCommand.execute()' to change in the future.

 ## **Documentation, logging, testing, configuration, dev-ops** [In Progress]